FIFA president says Qatar World Cup not under threat

 ZURICH FIFA president Gianni Infantino does not believe that the diplomatic crisis which has embroiled 2022 World Cup host nation Qatar will threaten its staging of the tournament, he said on Sunday.

-The global soccer body also confirmed that it had replaced a Qatari refereeing team who were due to officiate at a World Cup qualifying match involving the United Arab Emirates on Tuesday.

-In an interview published in Swiss newspapers Le Matin Dimanche and Sonntagszeitung, Infantino said he expected the diplomatic situation to be back to normal by the time the tournament is played in five-and-a-half years' time.
+In an interview published in Swiss newspapers Le Matin Dimanche and Sonntagszeitung, the head of the global soccer body said he expected the diplomatic situation to be back to normal by the time the tournament is played in five-and-a-half years' time.

 Saudi Arabia, the United Arab Emirates, Egypt and Bahrain cut links with Qatar last Monday, accusing Doha of supporting terrorism.
 Qatar says the allegations are based on lies.